Sytronik/sytronik.github.io/index.md

 ## Education

 - ME in Electrical Engineering (Candidate)
-  Korea Advanced institude of Science and Technology (KAIST)
+  Korea Advanced Institute of Science and Technology (KAIST)

 - BE in Electrical Engineering, 2018
   Pohang University of Science and Technology (POSTECH)